-Jura carries on its oil and gas exploration and production activities through its principal subsidiaries, Spud and Frontier, both having branch offices in Islamabad, Pakistan.
+Jura carries on its oil and gas exploration and production activities through its principal subsidiaries, Spud and FHL, both having branch offices in Islamabad, Pakistan.

 Spud was incorporated under the Corporations Law of New South Wales, Australia on May 2, 1996 as Novus Pakistan Pty Ltd. On April 14, 2005, Novus Pakistan Pty Ltd. changed its name to Spud Energy Pty Limited.
 Effective September 12, 2011, Spud repealed its memorandum and articles of association and adopted a new constitution for the company to better reflect current Australian corporate legislation in 2012.
-Following the completion of the Acquisition, Spud is owned 100% by Jura.
+Spud is owned 100% by Jura.

-Frontier was incorporated under the Companies Act 1981 of Bermuda on March 20, 2006.
-Frontier is owned 100% by FACL.
+FHL was incorporated under the Companies Act 1981 of Bermuda on March 20, 2006.
+FHL is owned 100% by PEPL.